statisticalbiotechnology/benchmark_fido/README.md

 **pv histogram2.py:**

-This script takes as an input the .xml file from Percolator, and plots a histogram of all the p values found there.
-The range of the i was calculated on the back of the envelope (sorry about that), it should be changed for each file, most likely.
+This script takes as an input the .xml file from Percolator, and plots a histogram (with as many bricks as in  Nr_of_bins) of all the p values found there.
+The range of the i (Nr_of_rows) was calculated on the back of the envelope (sorry about that), it should be changed for each file, most likely.
+It has three input arguments: `Filename.xml Nr_of_rows Nr_of_bins`

 ###**Example:**